Name: Dr. William Davis

 Twenty years ago, William Davis, MD, served on the faculty at Case Western Reserve University and performed morning-'til-night heart procedures.
 These were the "Wild West" days when angioplasty and related procedures made their way into hospitals, with surgical implements, drills, and ballooning devices serving as the six-shooters.

 Dr. Davis knew he also shared risk factors affecting his patients.
 He heard Dr. Dean Ornish speak at an American College of Cardiology meeting, where Ornish claimed to reverse coronary heart disease with an extreme low-fat diet.
 So Davis followed suit.
 He banished meat and added vegetable oils, and relied on "healthy" whole grains.
 He also began daily 5-mile jogs along the Chagrin River near his Cleveland home.

-Much to his own chagrin, he gained pounds, 30 to be exact.
-His HDL slipped to 27 mg/dl, his triglycerides soared to 350, and he became diabetic.
+Much to his chagrin, he gained pounds—30, to be exact.
+His HDL (healthy cholesterol) fell to 27 mg/dl, his triglycerides soared to 350, and he became diabetic.

 "Cutting wheat products in my diet, in particular, proved the dietary turning point that reduced my appetite, accelerated weight loss, and just helped me feel clearer, more energetic and happier than I'd felt in years," he says.

 Dr. Davis then transferred this experience to his patients and witnessed similar results: weight loss, especially from the abdomen; reversal of abnormal cholesterol patterns without drugs; drops in blood pressure and blood sugar; and a host of other improvements in multiple abnormal health conditions.